RomarioNijimAlmond/Playwright-api-ui/README.md

 ## Clone Project

-Clone the project by opening terminal in your code IDE and run the following command:
+Clone the project by opening the terminal in your code IDE and run the following command:

 ```bash
   git clone https://github.com/RomarioNijimAlmond/Playwright-api-ui.git